 I’ve been intrigued by subtle energy all my life.
 As a child I was captivated by the magic of flight.
 I’ve taught physics, built my own amphibious microlight and completed a 1000-kilometer solo glider flight above the Southern Alps.
-Over time, however, I realized my own body, with training, could do so much more.
+Over time, however, I realised my own body, with training, could do so much more.
 Just after turning 50, I began honouring my deep interest in health and healing, earning Diplomas in Brennan Healing Science, a four-year degree-level course, and Therapeutic Massage.

 I love exploring diverse cultures and their healing arts.
 Yet it is the completeness of Traditional Chinese Medicine—how it strives for harmony and balance of not only the body but also the mind and spirit—that inspired me to spend four years studying TCM to degree standard at the New Zealand School of Acupuncture and Traditional Chinese Medicine.
 Now a teacher there, I want to share my skills and knowledge to help others get healthy and stay healthy in every way.